 Bear with me to consider the following: scientists who study the field of music from the purely technical angle identify four distinct physical attributes of sound.
 They are: pitch, volume (dynamics), time (meaning duration, or rhythm) and timbre.
 Every sound or even noise around us can be described through these four elements; in fact, nowadays these four components of sound are easily graphed and analyzed using the sound wave.
 The effect that the combination of these four sound elements--which we colloquially refer to as music--has on the human brain has been studied by psychologists for decades.

 Ideally, most music students should have a strong theoretical and practical grasp of the concepts of pitch, dynamics, rhythm and tone quality.
-What is quite interesting is that just as there exist the four physical components of sound, there can also be identified exactly four general types of musical skill.
+But what is truly interesting is that just as there exist the four physical components of sound, there can also be identified exactly four general types of musical skill.
 They are: the tonal, the dynamic, the temporal and the qualitative.
 Can the association here be merely coincidental?

 The tonal type of musical skill is prevalent in musicians who focus on melody (that is, phrasing), and harmony (in the sense of the harmonic function of notes).
 Many instrumentalists should want to fall into this category.